apache/airflow/docs/apache-airflow-providers-teradata/operators/azure_blob_to_teradata.rst

 ============================
-Amazon S3 to Teradata
+Azure Blob to Teradata
 ============================

-Use the ``S3ToTeradataOperator`` transfer operator to copy CSV, JSON and Parquet format data from an Amazon Simple Storage Service (S3) to Teradata table.
+Use the ``AzureBlobStorageToTeradataOperator`` transfer operator to copy CSV, JSON and Parquet format data from Azure Blob Storage to Teradata table.

 Operators
 ---------

-.. _howto/operator:S3ToTeradataOperator:
+.. _howto/operator:AzureBlobStorageToTeradataOperator:

-Amazon S3 To Teradata transfer operator
+Azure Blob To Teradata transfer operator
 ==============================================

 This operator loads CSV, JSON and Parquet format data from Amazon S3 to Teradata table.